makandra/assignable_values/README.md

     Song.new.genre # => 'rock'

-Defaults can be lambdas:
+Defaults can be procs:

     class Song < ActiveRecord::Base
-      assignable_values_for :genre, :default => lambda { Date.today.year } do
+      assignable_values_for :genre, :default => proc { Date.today.year } do
         1980 ..
 2011
       end
     end

-The lambda will be evaluated in the context of the record instance.
+The proc will be evaluated in the context of the record instance.

 You can also default a secondary default that is only set if the primary default value is not assignable: